mybui/mybui.github.io/fossil.md

-### 4. Statistical testing: if the observed number of first occurrences is significantly higher than what we would expect
+### 4. Statistical testing with alpha=0.05: if the observed number of first occurrences is significantly higher than what we would expect

 #### For each European locality, calculate the expected proportion of first occurrences in the focal area surrounding the locality using the logistic regression calculated